 Each can get a maximum score of 10 for a section giving a maximum combined total score of 30.

 It has been more than a year since I last reviewed a Phoenix 787.
-At the time I thought the mould was good but slightly inferior to the JC Wings offering.
-The mould remains essentially the same aside from one change and so the Phoenix 787 remains for me a decent but not perfect moulding.
+At the time I thought the mould was good but quite inferior to the JC Wings offering.
+The mould remains essentially the same aside from one change and so the Phoenix 787 remains for me a passable but far from perfect moulding.

 On the plus side the shape of the major components is essentially correct so that the nose, wings, vertical stabilizer and most of the fuselage are very good.
 The horizontal stabilizers still sit too level and the tailcone is not blunt enough but these are minor criticisms.

-The wing fuselage join and under fuselage middle are where the mould is weakest.
+The wing fuselage join and under fuselage middle are a weakpoint.
 The rear wing join is flush and not accurate as it lacks the fuselage strake.
 On the underside the mould lacks almost all detail.
 This is most obvious in the lack of moulded in (or printed on) intakes at the front of the wing/body fairing.

 The big change for the mould is that it has been updated with Phoenixes new see through and rotating fanblades inside the engines.
 These actually look very good although I can’t think of a time when I’m going to be rotating the blades it can be done.
 The engines themselves do however rather lack ground clearance (probably due to the shape of the engine pylon upper surface) and the forward rims are still not deep enough.
 Overall it is an improvement over the previous solid engines but not a major one.